Buenos-Aires-Hackers/contracts/README.md

 ### Smart Contracts 📜

 - **Treasury.sol** 💼: The main contract handling deposits, withdrawals, listing creation, and purchase verification.
 It's the brain of the operation. 🧠
-- **[EVVM](https://www.evvm.org/) Integration** 🎪: Custom EVVM service built on the MATE Metaprotocol for secure, scalable fund management.
+- **[EVVM](https://www.evvm.org/) Integration** 🎪: Our custom EVVM service for secure, scalable fund management.
 Virtual blockchain magic. ✨
 - **RISC Zero & [vlayer](https://www.vlayer.xyz/) Verification** 🔍: ZK proof verification using RISC Zero verifier contracts combined with vlayer's Web Prover Server.
 We use vlayer to generate the proofs and RISC Zero to verify them on-chain.
 Trust, but verify - with style! 🛡️✨

 ## Features 🎨